 Another healthy fruit of the season is blueberries.
 We can boost our immune system with vitamins and minerals.

 The small blue berries are in season from June to September and are available from outdoor harvest.
-The antioxidant properties of berries are also about the same in freeze-dried, fresh and frozen versions.
-But now is the time to get the fresh, locally grown berries!
+The antioxidant properties of berries are also about the same in freeze-dried, fresh, and frozen versions.
+But now is the time to get fresh, locally grown berries!

 The wild blueberry grows on small shrubs with a significantly lower yield and is also difficult to harvest.
 But the effort pays off because: The flesh is deep blue.
 This abundance of plant pigments is a sign of high antioxidant content.